This article will help you keep your energy bills down and your baby at a healthy temperature.

 3. Use baby sleeping bags

 These fit around the body but leave your baby’s arms and head free.
-They are a great way to ensure your baby isn't too hot or cold.
+They are a good way to ensure your baby isn't too hot or cold.
 NCT Nearly New Sales are a great place to find second-hand items like this.

 4. Head out to children’s centres or parent and baby drop-in groups